CSCfi/ansible-role-hp-firmware-upgrade/README.md

 * Smart Array disk controller
 * Disk Drive
 * Intel Network Adapter
-* Mellanox Network Adapter
+* Mellanox Infiniband-ethernet Adapter (VPI)

 Requirements
 ------------

-The machine were ansible runs needs to have ansible 2.0
+* The machine were ansible runs needs to have ansible 2.0

-The machine where firmware upgrade is taking place should have the following
+* The machine where firmware upgrade is taking place should have the following

-* hp-conrep
+    * Package: hp-conrep
- * Available in the HP Scripting Toolkit
+    * Package: hpssacli for RHEL7 hosts or hpacucli for RHEL6 hosts
+    * Package: hp-scripting-tools

 Role Variables
 --------------